Category: The Players

 Medialoper’s Guide to Unicorn Watching

 Unicorn watching tips Forget the Super Bowl.
-Tomorrow is the big game.
+Tomorrow is The Big Game.

-Unless you’ve been hiding under a Blackberry you’re aware that tomorrow is the day that Apple unveils its highly anticipated new product.
+Unless you’ve been hiding under a Blackberry, you’re aware that tomorrow is the day that Apple unveils its highly anticipated new product.
 After nearly three years of speculation, tomorrow is the day we all get to see…the Unicorn.

 Rumors abound about the alleged capabilities of this mythical beast.
 Some say that it can fly.
 Others have suggested that it’s invisible.
 Those same people insist that it’s already here and we just can’t see it yet.
-There is actually a rumor floating around the net theorizing that tomorrow morning when Steve Jobs walks onto the stage to introduce us to his new creation, a shiny new Apple tablet will materialize in each of our homes.
-These invisible unicorns have apparently been hiding in the corner for months just waiting for the right moment to come out and meet us.
+There is a rumor floating around the net theorizing that tomorrow morning when Steve Jobs walks onto the stage to introduce us to his new creation, a shiny new Apple tablet will materialize in each of our homes.
+These invisible unicorns have apparently been hiding in the corner for months, just waiting for the right moment to come out and meet us.

 Steve Ballmer will bow down to this supernatural new technology.
 Pat Robertson will condemn it as satanic.
 Newt Gingrich will buy three.